ikskuh/spu-mark-ii/documentation/isa.md

 #### Flag Modification

-When the flag modification is enabled, the current flags will be overwritten by this command.
+When the flag modification is enabled, the current `N` and `Z` flags will be overwritten by this command.
 Otherwise the flags stay as they were before the instruction.

 | Value      | Enumeration | Description                                            |
 |------------|-------------|--------------------------------------------------------|